-Tickets are on sale now for The Shark is Broken’s 2021 run in London’s West End.
+Here’s all you need to know about the The Shark is Broken’s run in London’s West End.

-The hit play which previously ran at Edinburgh Festival Fringe in 2019 will run at the Ambassadors Theatre from 9 October 2021 with tickets on sale now here.
+The hit play which previously ran at Edinburgh Festival Fringe in 2019 is currently playing at the Ambassadors Theatre with tickets on sale now here.

-After being postponed due to the pandemic, the show will run for a limited season to 15 January 2022.
+After being postponed due to the pandemic, the show opened in October and is now booking through to 13 February 2022.

 Ian Shaw and Joseph Nixon’s brilliantly funny play takes audiences behind the scenes of the iconic blockbuster Jaws.